TheMilkies/rut/README.md

 ```

 Now let's compile it, you must be logged in as root to do so.

-1. Type `su` and enter your root password
+1. Type `su` and enter your root password.
 2. Run `./install.sh`

+Now you have it in `/usr/bin`, Have fun!

 ## Credits
 - Yogurt: Original developer.